Fred Harvey (entrepreneur): Early life

-Frederick Henry Harvey was born to mixed Scottish and English parents, and immigrated into the United States from Liverpool, England, in 1853 at the age of 17.
-He took a job in New York as a pot scrubber and busboy at Smith and McNell's restaurant, a popular New York city restaurant.
-There he learned the business from the establishment's quirky proprietors, Henry Smith and T. R. McNell.
+Frederick Henry Harvey was born to mixed Scottish and English parents, and immigrated into the United States from Liverpool, England,in 1853 at the age of 17.
+He took a job in New York City as a pot scrubber and busboy at Smith and McNell's restaurant, a popular New York city restaurant.There he learned the business from the establishment's quirky proprietors, Henry Smith and T. R. McNell.
 They taught him the importance of quality service, fresh ingredients and the handshake deal.
 Harvey quickly worked his way up to busboy, waiter and line cook.

 This early entry into the world of food service would have large impacts later in his life.
-He moved from New York City to New Orleans after 18 months, where he survived a bout with yellow fever, and then to St. Louis where he worked in a jewelry store.
+He moved from New York to New Orleans after 18 months, where he survived a bout with yellow fever, and then to St. Louis where he worked in a jewelry store.
 In 1856 he married Barbara Sarah Mattas, with whom he would have six children.